kyledross/WeatherBox/README.md

 A Python library and API for fetching and processing weather alerts from the National Weather Service (NWS) API.

+### Important
+This code is intended for educational and demonstration purposes only.
+It must not be used in life- or property-threatening situations.
+Always use a reliable source for weather information, such as a weather radio,
+local radio, or local television.

+**_Use this code at your own risk._**
 ## Features
+This API simplifies fetching and consuming weather alert information from the National Weather Service.

+This API:

-- Fetch weather alerts for specific locations using city and state names
+- Fetches weather alerts for specific locations using city and state names
-- Convert city and state to coordinates using geocoding
+- Converts city and state to coordinates using geocoding
-- Use coordinates to get weather alerts from the NWS API
+- Uses coordinates to get weather alerts from the NWS API
-- Parse and model weather alerts with detailed information
+- Parses and models weather alerts with detailed information
-- Classify alerts by importance based on severity, urgency, and certainty
+- Classifies alerts by importance based on severity, urgency, and certainty
-- Filter alerts to get the single most important non-expired alert for each location
+- Filters alerts to get the single most important non-expired alert for the location
-- REST API for accessing weather alerts via HTTP

 ## Installation